preemptive/Protected-TodoAzureAuth/README.md

 Changes from the Original Sample
 --------------------------------

+The primary difference between the original TodoAzureAuth and this repository is that [*PreEmptive Protection - Dotfuscator* Community Edition (CE)](https://docs.microsoft.com/en-us/visualstudio/ide/dotfuscator/) has been integrated into the build of `TodoAzure.Droid`, per [the instructions on the Xamarin Blog](https://blog.xamarin.com/protecting-xamarin-apps-dotfuscator/).
+Thus, both assemblies for the Android app - `TodoAzure.dll` and `TodoAzure.Droid.dll` - are protected.

-This sample differs from the original TodoAzureAuth sample in the following ways:
+This repository also differs from TodoAzureAuth in the following ways:

 * The app is configured to use an Azure Mobile App instance owned by the repository's author.
 See [the Default Azure Mobile App section](#azure-default).
     * For instructions on how to set up your own instance, see [the Setting up an Azure Mobile App section](#azure).